 All scholars will be required to take a benchmark assessment in math and reading in order to determine a baseline of proficiency levels at the beginning of the school year.
 They will be assessed again in December, prior to winter break, and at the end of the school year.
 Pursuant to CCS's Independent Study Board Policy, scholars are required to participate in benchmark assessments, as detailed in the Master Agreement, in order to determine satisfactory educational progress.
 If a scholar fails to or declines to participate in benchmark assessments, this will trigger CCS to conduct an evaluation to determine whether it is in the best interests of the scholar to remain in independent study.
-If the scholar has not attended school for an entire academic year or more, appropriate placement will be reviewed by the Director of Counseling Services, Options Coordinator, and Director of Options Learning.
+If the scholar has not attended school for an entire academic year or more, appropriate placement will be reviewed by the Director of Counseling Services, Program Coordinator, and Program Director.
 Scholars may be required to take additional assessments to determine appropriate placement.
+Scholars will complete the initial benchmark assessment within three weeks of enrollment.